chkconfig Command: Tutorial & Examples

 The chkconfig

 command is crucial for managing services in a Linux server environment.
-It allows for easy control over
+It allows for easy control over which software components automatically start when the system boots.
+This capability is critical for troubleshooting issues, optimizing system performance, and ensuring the proper functioning of server applications.

-Using the chkconfig Command
+Using the chkconfig command

-To use chkconfig
+To utilize chkconfig

 , you must be logged in as the root user or have superuser privileges.